BurakOzcancf/3-column-preview-card-component-main/README.md

 ### Built with

-- Semantic HTML5 markup
+- HTML 5
 - SCSS

-- Flexbox
-- CSS Grid
+### Features

+- Used the Semantic HTML to make search engines, screen readers, and other user devices determine the significance and context of web content.
+- Named as BEM methodology to write cleaner and more readable CSS classes
 - Mobile-first workflow

-### Features
+- CSS flex
+- CSS grid
 - Used the :root pseudo-class to declare global CSS variables
 - used rem unit to make relative font-size to the root element
-- Named as BEM (Block\_\_Elemenet-Modifier) to write cleaner and more readable CSS classes
-- Used the Semantic HTML to make search engines, screen readers, and other user devices determine the significance and context of web content.
 - To make it nicer added basic animation and hovers.
 - Added Focus-visible to navigate with TAB

+### What I learned

+- Semantic HTML
+- SCSS
+- BEM method
+- Handling accessibility issues

-## Author
+### Author

 - Twitter - [@MyNameIsOzcan](https://twitter.com/MyNameIsOzcan)
 - GitHub- [BurakOzcancf](https://github.com/BurakOzcancf)